 However, there is one lens that gives you great bang for your buck as a beginner.

 It's a steal of a deal and perfect for moms learning how to use their cameras!

-So this post has been all about how your aperture affects the exposure of your image, an lets light into your camera sensor.
-We discuss aperture in terms of f-stops, or f/numbers.
+This post has been all about how your aperture affects the exposure of your image and lets light into your camera sensor.
+We discuss aperture in terms of f-stops or f-numbers.

 A small f-number indicates a wide open aperture, which lets in lots of light into your exposure.
 A high f-number indicates a narrow aperture, which lets in less light into your image.

 Changing your aperture also has a creative consequence or "side effect" called depth of field.

 As a mom, you can use depth of field to creatively control the background of your image, whether you want to blur it out or keep it sharp and detailed.
 Depth of Field gives you creative options for the photos you take of your kids and family!

 Meanwhile, do you have any questions?

 Comment below and I'll answer them!